 What Guru Does Well

 Guru's core product is a card-based knowledge base that integrates with Slack, Chrome, and other tools to surface verified answers inside existing workflows.
-The browser extension can suggest relevant cards when an agent is looking at a Zendesk ticket.
+The browser extension can suggest relevant cards when a support agent is looking at a Zendesk ticket.
 A Slack integration can answer common questions with saved responses.
 The card format keeps individual knowledge items short and focused.

 The verification system is Guru's most distinctive feature.
 Each card has an assigned expert who receives periodic prompts to confirm the content is still accurate.
 Cards display their verification status visibly, so users know whether they are reading something current or something that may have drifted.
-Guru also introduced AI-powered Knowledge Agents that can auto-verify some content based on usage patterns, reducing the manual burden.
+Guru has also introduced AI-powered Knowledge Agents that can auto-verify some content based on usage patterns, reducing the manual burden.

 For teams with a clear use case, particularly customer-facing support and sales teams that need consistent, verified answers to predictable questions, Guru delivers real value.
-The card format suits that use case well: answers are short, verifiers are identifiable, and the questions being answered tend to repeat in a way that makes card maintenance worthwhile.
+The card format suits that use case well: answers are short, verifiers are identifiable, and the questions being answered repeat in a way that makes card maintenance worthwhile.

-The Maintenance Cost Nobody Budgets For
+The Maintenance Ceiling Nobody Budgets For

 This is not a criticism unique to Guru.
 It applies to any documentation model that separates the moment knowledge is created from the moment it gets captured.
-The problem is structural: the people with the most knowledge to contribute are consistently the busiest, and the feedback loop on knowledge maintenance is so delayed and indirect that it barely registers as an incentive against the work they are already evaluated on.
+The problem is structural: the people with the most knowledge to contribute are consistently the busiest, and the feedback loop on knowledge maintenance is so delayed and indirect that it barely registers against the work they are already evaluated on.

 Guru is well-suited for teams with a defined corpus of knowledge that needs to stay verified and consistent: support scripts, product FAQs, sales objection handling, onboarding checklists.
 The card format suits this use case because the knowledge is relatively stable, the questions are predictable, and verifiers can be assigned to specific domains.